Cursor vs Windsurf (Codeium) (NEW) Comparison

 Telemetry requirements differ more by workflow than by model choice, because completion generates many small requests while apply edits generates fewer but higher impact operations.
 Operational readiness depends on whether the IDE captures diffs as first class artifacts, because incident response needs to attribute a failing change to a specific assistant action.

-Governance posture also hinges on whether a tool exposes agentic planning as a separate mode, because multi step execution increases the need for checkpoints and human confirmation.
+Governance posture hinges on whether a tool exposes agentic planning as a separate mode, because multi step execution increases the need for checkpoints and human confirmation.
 Public materials summarized here describe Windsurf (Codeium) (NEW) as including a named agent called Architect, while comparable named agent branding for Cursor is not stated in public materials here.

 • Chat based interaction supports instructing changes and requesting help, with an apply edits loop that can modify code across files as described in product materials.